tigerbeetle/tigerbeetle/docs/develop/financial-accounting.md

 Note that accounting conventions also always write the debits first, to represent the funds flowing _from_ the debited account _to_ the credited account.

-If this seems arbitary and confusing, we understand!
+If this seems arbitrary and confusing, we understand!
 It's a convention, just like how most programmers need to learn zero-based array indexing and then at some point it becomes second nature.

 ## Takeaways